RosboneMako/MakoDistortion/README.md

 3) The VST needs to be located where your other VST files are located.
 Most DAWs will have a list of folders that it searches thru when starting.
-4) information of program operation can be found in the ReadMe.txt file included in the ZIP file.
+4) Information of program operation can be found in the ReadMe PDF included in the ZIP file.

 SOURCE CODE INFORMATION
 ------------------------------------------------------------------